Akron/pdf-reorganizer/README.md

 # pdf-reorganizer

-PDF-Reorg is a web component to help rearrange and split PDFs.
+PDF-reorg is a web component to help rearrange and split PDFs.
+It does not modify PDF documents itself, but creates a [processing instruction](# Processing directives) that can be implemented independent of PDF processing APIs or programming languages.
-It is heavily inspired by [PDF-Arranger](https://github.com/pdfarranger/pdfarranger) and is based on [PDF.js](https://github.com/mozilla/pdf.js).
+PDF-reorg is heavily inspired by [PDF-Arranger](https://github.com/pdfarranger/pdfarranger) and is based on [PDF.js](https://github.com/mozilla/pdf.js).

 # Usage